eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The flow for authenticating using a passkey following [WebAuthN] is:

-1. The Relying Party Server creates a challenge and sends this along with information about the Relying Party to the Relying Party Client.
+1. The Relying Party Server creates a challenge and sends this along with its Relying Party ID to the Relying Party Client.
 2. The Relying Party Client Client forwards the information to the browser using the WebAuthnAPI.
-3. The Client checks that the information about the Relying Party is consistent with the caller's origin and forwards the information to the Authenticator along with other contextual data.
+3. The Client checks that the Relying Party ID is consistent with the caller's domain and forwards the information to the Authenticator along with other contextual data.
 4. The Authenticator authenticates the user (for example using a PIN or via biometrics).
-   It then prompts the user to select one of the passkeys scoped to this relying party.
+   It then prompts the user to select one of the passkeys scoped to this Relying Party ID.
+For this step the User Display Name can be presented to the user.
-   Finally, the private key of the chosen key pair is used to sign the challenge as well as some contextual data.
+   Finally, the private key of the chosen key pair is used to sign the challenge as well as some contextual data including the User ID, Credential ID, and the Relying Party ID.
+   This is then sent to the Client.
 5. The Client then forwards the information to the Relying Party Client that again forwards it to the Relying Party Server.
-6. The Relying Party Server verifies the signature with its stored public key and depending on the outcome of this verification considers the user authenticated.
+6. The Relying Party Server verifies the signature with its stored public key for this User ID and Credential ID and depending on the outcome of this verification considers the user authenticated.

 ### 4.3 Challenges